 No visual inspection can completely uncover where your attic needs air sealing and insulation; that’s why it’s important to schedule an energy audit first if you think it may be time to upgrade your attic.
 An energy audit is an in-depth inspection which includes diagnostic testing to pinpoint exactly where air sealing and re-insulation are needed and can measure just how leaky your home really is, from the hidden areas, most people never think about.

-If you’re in the Dublin, NH area and see ice dams or icicles on your roof, talk to the team at A+ Energy Services.
+If you’re in the Southern NH area and see ice dams or icicles on your roof, talk to the team at A+ Energy Services.
 We’ll assess your attic and pinpoint the root cause of your ice dams, and then complete air sealing and insulation as needed to protect your home from winter water damage.